zhoudaqing/txodds/README.md

 MongoDB is used for persistence.

 ## How to use
+1. Start a MongoDB server on port 27017
-1. Start the server using `sbt "runMain txodds.ServerApp"`
+2. Start the server using `sbt "runMain txodds.ServerApp"`
-2. Start the writer using `sbt "runMain txodds.WriterApp"`
+3. Start the writer using `sbt "runMain txodds.WriterApp"`
-3. Start the reader using `sbt "runMain txodds.ReaderApp"`
+4. Start the reader using `sbt "runMain txodds.ReaderApp"`